boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

   * [alpine](https://hub.docker.com/_/alpine/) Official repository of the Alpine linux.
 It's a very small but functional distro at **5MB** size.

   * [busybox](https://hub.docker.com/_/busybox/) Official repository of the Busybox base Image.
-This image is again very small at **4MB** size but lacks the full backend package management.
+This image is again very small at **4MB** size but lacks the full back end package management.

 So from the above 3 we would select `alpine` since it has package management and is small.

-Lets first creat our custom image to build the Golang app:
+Lets first create our custom image to build the Golang app:

 ```shell
 docker build -t gobuilder -f ex1.Dockerfile .
 ```

-We use the previous Dockerfile itself and create a new image `gobuilder` as our final production image will now be some thing diffrent.
+We use the previous Dockerfile itself and create a new image `gobuilder` as our final production image will now be some thing different.

 And then Run this --